 We entered into employment agreements with Messrs.
 Knitzer and Schachtel shortly before each commenced employment with us in August 2016 and May 2017, respectively.
 Similarly, we entered into employment letter agreements with Messrs.
-Thomas, Taggart, and Fisher shortly before each commenced employment with us in January 2013, January 2013, respectively.
+Thomas, Taggart, and Fisher shortly before each commenced employment with us in January 2013, January 2015, and January 2013, respectively.
 In August 2017, we entered into employment agreements with Messrs.
 Thomas, Taggart, and Fisher that superseded each executive's prior employment letter agreement.
-In addition, we amended the employment agreements of Messrs.
-Knitzer and Schachtel in August 2017.
+We amended the employment agreements of Messrs.
+Knitzer and Schachtel in August 2017, and in February 2019, we entered into a retirement agreement with Mr. Thomas that amended his employment agreement.
+In addition, in May 2019, we entered into an employment agreement with Mr. Knitzer that superseded his prior employment agreement, and in July 2019, we entered into an employment agreement with Mr. Beck.
+Finally, in March 2020, we entered into an employment agreement with Mr. Beck in connection with his assumption of the title of President and Chief Executive Officer, which superseded his prior employment agreement.

-We describe below the material terms of our executives' employment agreements and prior employment letter agreements.
-We also describe the material terms of Mr. Anderson's separation agreement.
+We describe below the material terms of our executives' current and prior employment agreements.
+We also describe the material terms of Mr. Thomas' retirement agreement.
 Additional information regarding the compensation that our executive officers are eligible for, earned, and were paid is set forth elsewhere in this Proxy Statement, including in the Compensation Discussion and Analysis and the Executive Compensation Tables set forth above.

-Employment Agreements with Current Executive Officers
+Employment Agreements with Executive Officers